dnp-grenoble/simpson/README.md

 The file cpmas.in :scroll: simulates the polarisation buildup for a CH2-CO kind of system.
 The RF pulses employed here are square pulses.

+### Homonuclear Decoupling

+The file wpmlg.in 📜can be used to simulate windowed PMLG sequence decoupling.
+The two decoupling sequences demonstrated here are wPMLGmmbar and wPMLGppbar.
+More details about these sequences can be found in the paper:
+- Leskes, Michal, et al. ‘Proton Line Narrowing in Solid-State Nuclear Magnetic Resonance: New Insights from Windowed Phase-Modulated Lee-Goldburg Sequence.’
+JCP 125 (2006) 124506. https://doi.org/10.1063/1.2352737.
+- Leskes, Michal et al. ‘Supercycled Homonuclear Dipolar Decoupling in Solid-State NMR: Toward Cleaner H1 Spectrum and Higher Spinning Rates’.
+JCP 128(2008) 052309. https://doi.org/10.1063/1.2834730.